Eraly-ml/RL-JAX-BOOTCAMP-Yeraly/Machine-learning/by-book/README.md

-I am going to study with MIT Press book Ian Goodfellow and Yoshua Bengio and Aaron Courville [[1](https://www.deeplearningbook.org)], So I will write some implementations from this book [Jun 24].
+I am going to study with MIT Press book Ian Goodfellow and Yoshua Bengio and Aaron Courville [[1](https://www.deeplearningbook.org)], So I will write some implementations from this book.
-My goal is to touch the thirt part of book
+My goal is to touch the thirt part of this book. [jun 24]

 ```
 @book{Goodfellow-et-al-2016,